Odstock Nursery School Newsletter

 Friday 12th October

 Our second show of Lily and the baby bird.
-Extra bookings taken (free of charge) to come in and see this exciting live theatre.
+Extra bookings taken (FREE EVENT) to come in and see this exciting live theatre.
 More info about booking in autumn term.
+All welcome

 Thursday 25th – Friday 2nd Nov

 Grant Only and Term Time contract children will not be in attendance for this week.

 Join us for family fun, refreshments and a visit to Santa’s grotto!
 Kick off the festive season and see the nursery full of Christmas spirit!
 FREE EVENT

 Nativity play Humph the Camel.
 10:30am

 At nursery for all of the preschool children and their parents to come and watch.